couchbase-examples/typescript-quickstart/README.md

 ## Similar Quickstart Repositories

-If you are looking for a quickstart using NodeJs, you can find it in this [repo](https://github.com/couchbase-examples/nodejs-quickstart.git)
+If you are looking for a quickstart using Node.js, you can find it in this [repo](https://github.com/couchbase-examples/nodejs-quickstart.git)

-If you are looking for a quickstart using Ottoman, you can find it in this [repo](https://github.com/couchbase-examples/ottomanjs-quickstart)
+If you are looking for a quickstart using Ottoman.js, you can find it in this [repo](https://github.com/couchbase-examples/ottomanjs-quickstart)

-If you are looking for a quickstart using Nextjs, you can find it in this [repo](https://github.com/couchbase-examples/nextjs-capella-quickstart)
+If you are looking for a quickstart using Next.js, you can find it in this [repo](https://github.com/couchbase-examples/nextjs-capella-quickstart)

 ## App Setup